vinceanalytics/vince/docs/3-stats.md

 > **CC-BY-S-4.0** *This section was initially copied from Plausible Analytics docs*

-The`VinceAnalytics` API offers a way to retrieve your stats programmatically.
+The`vince` API offers a way to retrieve your stats programmatically.
 It's a read-only interface to present historical and real-time stats only.
-Take a look at our [events API](#events) if you want to send pageviews or custom events.
+Take a look at our [events API](#events-api) if you want to send pageviews or custom events.

 The API accepts GET requests with query parameters and returns standard HTTP responses along with a JSON-encoded body.
 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.